muziejus/transverse/index.md

 Note: Furthermore, because we’re not in Königsberg, and most of the applicable bridges have been destroyed anyway, we can’t actually get drunk and totter from bridge to bridge.
-I’ve sort of made an approximation of what could follow here, but the key is that performing the challenge you’re negotiating with your classmates can take several forms.
+I’ve sort of made an approximation of what could follow here, but performing the challenge you’re negotiating with your classmates can take several forms.
+I suggested stumbling out and walking late at night to alliterate bracing and Baltic.

 ---